 Пораките на цивилната религија во државниoт амблем и знаме на Советскиот Сојуз - Civil Religious Messages Encoded in the State Emblem and Flag of the Soviet Union

-Keywords: Soviet Union, state emblem, socialist heraldry, communist symbols, hammer and sickle, civil religion
+Soviet Union, state emblem, socialist heraldry, communist symbols, hammer and sickle, civil religion

 Abstract